 Children can struggle to cope with the effects of someone's problem drinking.

-They may develop stress, mood or behavioural problems.
+They may develop stress, mood or behavioural problems, such as:

 - depression or anxiety

 - acting younger than their age, bedwetting or speech disorders

 - not wanting to leave the house or mix with other people

 - being aggressive